espertus/MovieRecommenderJava/README.md

 * Mapping of Movie IDs to Movie Objects

 ## MovieRecommendationRunner
-Holds the logic and methods for the program to run in the console
+* Holds the logic and methods for the program to run in the console

 ## MovieRecommender
-Contains main method
+* Contains main method

 ## OldMethods
-Contains methods written for Duke University's assignments which currently do not fit into any other section of the project.
+* Contains methods written for Duke University's assignments which currently do not fit into any other section of the project.

 ## Rater
 ### Is a
-Interface
+* Interface

 ## RaterDatabase
 ### Has a/an:
-HashMap of RaterIDs to Rater objects
+H* ashMap of RaterIDs to Rater objects

 ## Ratings
 ### Has a/an:
-ID
+* ID
-Has a rating value

-## MovieRecommender
-Main method
+* Rating value

 ## SimilarityScores
-Allows us to find a similarity score between two users.
+* Allows us to find a similarity score between two users.